-IMPORTANT: When transitioning from CPVC to PVC it is recommended to use Weld-On CPVC 724 or other cement approved for CPVC to PVC.
-In Canada ULC S636 approved cement must be used.
+IMPORTANT: When transitioning from CPVC to PVC it is recommended to use Weld-On CPVC 724 or other cement approved for CPVC and PVC.

 1. Attach combustion air intake piping to supplied 2" PVC Intake Connector.
 Attach vent piping to furnished 2" CPVC vent pipe.
-Use a 2" x 3" adapter in both air inlet and exhaust.